 Mission XP is independent of your weekly multiplier, so timing doesn’t matter.
 But Competitive missions give 1,050 XP on top of your normal match XP, which is almost a quarter of a level for free.
 Don’t let them expire.

-4. Use Deathmatch for the Last Push
+4. Use Retakes or Casual for the Last Push

 CS2 XP bar nearly full at Major Rank 30 with 1170 XP remaining to level up